epe105/jboss-workshops/www/jdv/03-module.md

 ![JDV Container Networking]({{ "/images/jdv/03-container_network.png" | prepend: site.baseurl }})

-Now that you understand more about Docker images and containers, it's time to move on to the next lab.
+:ok_hand: Now that you understand more about Docker images and containers, it's time to move on to the next lab.